ClinicalDataScience/datacentric-challenge/Readme.md

 #### Adding a preprocessing script

 A preprocessing script can be used to clean the dataset, remove outlier or generally alter the dataset.
-You can find an example in scripts/preprocess_augmentations.py.
-Since the preprocessing and loading of these large files needs a lot of time we improve speed by precalculation transformations and sampling.
-This should be seen as exemplary code for a preprocessing script.

-Preprocessing scripts play a crucial role in data cleaning and preparation, especially when dealing with large datasets.
-Here you can perform various tasks such as data cleaning, outlier removal, and dataset augmentation.
-An illustrative example of such a script can be found in `scripts/preprocess_augmentations.py`.
+An illustrative example of such a script can be found in [scripts/preprocess_augmentations.py](scripts/preprocess_augmentations.py).
 Due to the time-consuming nature of preprocessing and loading large datasets, we precalculate transformations and sampling.
 This approach speeds up the training time by a large amount.
 The provided script serves as an exemplary demonstration of how to implement preprocessing tasks.

 #### Adding a postprocessing method

-In the predict function predict.py you see how to integrate a postprocessing function.
-Here we use test-time augmentation (TTA) to improve model performance.
-We use fewer random rotations to obtain a faster prediction time.
+The predict function [predict.py](predict.py) integrates a postprocessing function.
+Test-time augmentation (TTA) was used to improve model performance.
+In addition, fewer random rotations were used to obtain a faster prediction time.
 We allow for ensembling even it's not strictly datacentric, but it can be considered best practice in a challenge setup.
 There are a lot of post calibration techniques, etc, which we did not explicitly forbid.
 If any of these methods contribute more to the performance than your data methods please be fair and submit your method to award category 1 only.